E-Villasano/HydrOHS/README.md

 Conventional hydrograph separation methods such as recursive digital filters (RDFs) suffer from uncertainty due to subjectivity in the input parameter selection.
 This repository presents an Optimized Hydrograph Separation algorithm
 (HydrOHS) that tunes Eckhardt RDF baseflow estimations via chemical mass balance (CMB).
 Emphasis is placed on an objective estimation of RDF input parameters.

-The algorithm is segmented into three distinct script files, Pre-Processing, Processing, & Post-Processing.
+The algorithm was developed in RStudio and is segmented into three distinct script files, Pre-Processing, Processing, & Post-Processing.
 Formatting of the initial streamflow, SC (specific conductance), and Precipitation SC is performed in Pre-Processing alonside the interpolation of missing streamflow & SC values and the recession constant analysis.
+The multi- objective optimization is performed in Processing, where the best optimum solution is subsequently selected via TOPSIS.
+Finally, the evaluation of the TOPSIS solution's performance is done in Post-Processing.
+Decision variables corresponding to the TOPSIS solution are implemented into the base function of HydrOHS and the output is subsequentyl visualized via ggplot & plotly applications

 Structure: